Does Medicaid Pay For Chiropractors?

 5. A patient who has had long-term spinal therapy with no decrease in symptoms.

-Which Chiropractic Care Services Don’t Medicaid Cover?
+Which Chiropractic Care Services Doesn’t Medicaid Cover?

-Medicaid will not pay for other services if it’s not those listed above, unless approved by Medicaid.
+Medicaid will not pay for other services if it’s not those listed above unless approved by Medicaid.

 Do You Need Prior Authorization for Medicaid to Pay For Your Chiropractors?